17 Signs of a Condescending Person in Relationships & How to Deal

 3. They lack empathy

 A condescending person cannot empathize with their partner.
-They don’t understand the feelings and thoughts of their partner.
-Sometimes, you may feel emotionally down and need a shoulder to cry on.
+They don’t understand their partner’s feelings and thoughts.
+Sometimes, you may feel emotionally down and need someone to lean on.

 Sadly, if you date a condescending person, they tell you to get brave and calm down because it’s not a big deal.
 They may even tell you you are a weakling for being emotional about an issue.